-Ethics clearance is required if the proposed research involves any
+Ethics clearance is required if the proposed scientific project involves any

 - Live pre-natel or pre-hatched creatures in the last half of gestation, for example a mammalian or reptilian foetus, pre-hatched avian, mammalian or reptilian young and live marsupial young